-During dry weather, you may notice that several of these ferns, such as species of Pellaea, appear to be dead.
-Plants dry out and go dormant until heavy rain enables them to function again.
+During dry weather, you may notice that several of these ferns, such as species of Cheilanthes and Pellaea, appear to be dead.
+These plants dry out and go dormant until heavy rain enables them to function again.
 Such plants may survive up to five years in this dormant state.